-Page 2 of 2 - The travel excuse given by MSHSAA just does not fly.
+The travel excuse given by MSHSAA just does not fly.
 We are only talking about seeding the semifinal game, and I am sure any superintendent and school board would figure out how to get their teams to a state championship venue.

 Nothing brings a community and high school together more than giving its young people the opportunity to experience an event like the state championship game – a game played on an NFL field and televised throughout the state of Missouri.

 My good friends at MSHSAA have done a good job of improving the system.
 My challenge to them now is take it one step further and seed one more round.
 That would truly produce a state champion.